Module 3

 Various agencies and institutions monitor and evaluate Drug Consumption Rooms (DCRs).
 These include:

-3. European Union Drugs Agency (EUDA): this EU agency provides information on drug use and its consequences, including monitoring and reporting on DCRs across Europe.
+3. European Union Drugs Agency (EUDA): This EU agency provides information on drug use and its consequences, including monitoring and reporting on DCRs across Europe.

-5. Correlation - European Harm Reduction Network: this network specifically coordinates and supports DCRs in Europe, providing a platform for information exchange and monitoring practices.
+5. Correlation - European Harm Reduction Network: This network specifically coordinates and supports DCRs in Europe, providing a platform for information exchange and monitoring practices.

-7. Academic Institutions: universities and research institutes frequently conduct studies and evaluations of DCRs to assess their impact on public health and safety.
+7. Academic Institutions: Universities and research institutes frequently conduct studies and evaluations of DCRs to assess their impact on public health and safety.

-It is also worth mentioning the work of The International Network of Drug Consumption Rooms (INDCR), and the European Network of Drug Consumption Rooms (ENDCR).
+International Network of Drug Consumption Rooms (INDCR), and the European Network of Drug Consumption Rooms (ENDCR).

 Specifically, INDCR aims to:

-• Provide guidance and training for DCRs.
+• Provide guidance and training for DCRs employees.

 • Facilitate exchanges between service providers, drug users, and policymakers.